fhgrings/5g-core-network-slicing/README.md

 ## Description

-This project is a easy to use infrastructure and monitoring implementation of the free5GC project.
+This project is an easy to use infrastructure and monitoring implementation of the free5GC project.
 Running on AWS or Proxmox environment using Terraform and Ansible as IaC.
-This project focus on observability to visualize core communication and easy implement Network Slicing
+This project focus on observability to visualize core communication and implement Network Slicing in the future

 ## Architecture